AksharaaSharma/Mobile_app_for_Disease/README.md

 ## 🙏 Acknowledgements

-- The ophthalmology department at Amity University for clinical guidance and validation
+- The engineering department at Amity University for clinical guidance and validation
 - TensorFlow and PyTorch communities for deep learning frameworks
 - Streamlit team for the interactive web application framework
 - Open-source medical imaging community for sharing knowledge and best practices